fangyizhang-x/fangyizhang-x.github.io/_pages/25s2-cmpe6012-projects.md

 ---
 layout: page
-permalink: /teaching/25s2-cmpe6012-projects/
+permalink: /teaching/cmpe6012-25s2/
-title: 2025S2 CMPE6012 Student Projects
+title: 2025 Semester 2 CMPE6012 Student Projects
-description: Student project showcase of the unit CMPE6012 — Artificial Intelligence and Machine Learning in Embedded Systems
+description: Student project showcase for the 2025 Semester 2 delivery of CMPE6012 - Artificial Intelligence and Machine Learning in Embedded Systems
 nav: false
 ---

-## CMPE6012 - Artificial Intelligence and Machine Learning in Embedded Systems, Semester 2, 2025 - Student Project Showcase
+## CMPE6012 - Artificial Intelligence and Machine Learning in Embedded Systems

-This page presents final projects from the Semester 2, 2025 delivery of [CMPE6012: Artificial Intelligence and Machine Learning in Embedded Systems](https://handbook.curtin.edu.au/units/unit-pg-artificial-intelligence-and-machine-learning-in-embedded-systems--cmpe6012v1).
+This page presents final projects from the **2025 Semester 2** delivery of [CMPE6012: Artificial Intelligence and Machine Learning in Embedded Systems](https://handbook.curtin.edu.au/units/unit-pg-artificial-intelligence-and-machine-learning-in-embedded-systems--cmpe6012v1).

 These works demonstrate the successful translation of fundamental Machine Learning concepts into practical, real-time solutions.
 Throughout the unit, students leveraged state-of-the-art pre-trained models-spanning Computer Vision and Visual Language Models (VLMs)-to address real-world challenges on resource-constrained embedded platforms.
 By optimizing and deploying these models on NVIDIA Jetson hardware, students have provided tangible evidence of their proficiency in Edge AI, inference acceleration (TensorRT), and hardware-software co-design—skills highly valued in modern intelligent systems engineering.